rexposadas/rexposadas.github.io/_posts/2014-06-28-nsq-plus-docker.markdown

 	-e LOOKUPD_ADDRESS=<host>:<port> \
 	rexposadas/nsqd

-Set `LOOKUPD_ADDRESS` to the docker IP and the TCP port of nsqlookupd. i.e. `dockerIP:4160` (4160 being the port nsqlookupd is listening on for TCP).
+Set `LOOKUPD_ADDRESS` to the docker IP and the TCP port of nsqlookupd. i.e. `dockerIP:4160`.

 Let's say that my docker IP is `172.17.42.1`